tjhorner/blog/_posts/2017-07-30-hacking-voting-machines-def-con-25.md

 # The Vulnerabilities

 Along with the exploits described above, we have found many security vulnerabilities that can enable several types of attacks.

+## Hard-coded Username/Password

+When you launch the ExpressPoll software, you are required to enter a precinct number, plus a username/password.

+There is one hard-coded into the software that always works:

+- Username: `1`
+- Password: `1111`

+Brilliant.

 ## Unencrypted SQLite3 Database